-- A.1.
-The branch of Military Security Policy, which, according to Sir Basil Liddell-Hart, relates to the confrontation of external threats through the harmonisation of policy options with the military means available 17. - A.2.
-The branch of the national cohesion policy (Situational Security Policy), which relates to the confrontation of risks emanating from social, cultural, demographic, economic and ecological changes in the national context. - A.3.
+A.1.
+The branch of Military Security Policy, which, according to Sir Basil Liddel-Hart, relates to the confrontation of external threats through the harmonisation of policy options with the military means available.

+A.2.
+The branch of the national cohesion policy (Situational Security Policy), which relates to the confrontation of risks emanating from social, cultural, demographic, economic and ecological changes in the national context.

+A.3.
 The branch of the Homeland/Internal Security Policy, which relates to the confrontation of risks of internal erosion and threat for national security.
-The internal security concept focuses in particular on the demographic, economic and geo-cultural changes that may constitute threats in the following aspects: - i. penetration of ethnic-cultural ("ethnic"/"religious") conflicts into the context of the national geographical space, that may
+The internal secu-

+14. Kouskouvelis, op. cit., p.
+154.

+15. Mazis, op. cit., p.
+144.

+16. John Fonte prefers the term "Transnational Progressivism", while Panayiotis Kondylis speaks of "Progressivismus".
+For a complete critique of the trendy internationalist ideologemes, see the renowned and voluminous work of Kondylis; in particular: Kondylis, Panajotis, Planetarische Politik nach dem Kalten Krieg, Berlin 1992.

-17 Cf. Liddel-Hart, Strategy, N.Y., 1967, p.
+17. Cf. Liddel-Hart, Strategy, N.Y., 1967, p.
 335.